Cover all can achieve

-In 1986, the Harris Academy in Crystal Palace was a broken school, with a pass rate of 9 per cent, truancy of 60 per cent and teachers who seldom lasted longer than six months.
-Today, the Harris City Academy Crystal Palace is hailed as one of the best in the country.
+In 1986, Sylvan High School in Crystal Palace was a broken school, with a pass rate of 9 per cent, truancy of 60 per cent and teachers who seldom lasted longer than six months.
+Today, the Harris City Academy Crystal Palace, Sylvan’s successor, is hailed as one of the best schools in the country.

-The Harris revolution is also the story of the extraordinary improvement in our education system over the past twenty years.
+The Harris revolution has driven the extraordinary improvements in our education system over the past twenty years.
 In 2009, England lagged at twenty-seventh in the world for maths and twenty-fifth for reading.
-In 2025, a PISA report showed it is the best-performing country in Europe and internationally trails only four nations.
+Today, reports show it is among the best-performing countries in Europe.

 Share this book